 Essential Advice for Your Diet

-Body-type exercises alone will not work.
+Body-type exercises and a great fitness plan alone will not work.
 Nutrition is a key component in getting your body to run like a well-oiled machine.
-In the following, you will see that the three body types have their own formula, comprised of exercise and proper food to maximize results.
+In the following, you will see that the three body types have their own formula consisting of exercise and proper food to maximize results.
 Your diet must be low in sugar.
 Sugar turns to fat and slows down the fat-burning process.

 So, stay away from simple carbs, like candy, and “bad” complex carbs like white rice, white pasta, white flour, and white bread.
 These are refined carbohydrates that cause a spike in your blood sugar levels, causing our body to crave more of the same.